adijo/adijo.github.com/_posts/2016-02-01-machine-learning-regression.md

 use_math: true
 ---

-In these series of blog posts, I aim to highlight key points in my study of Machine Learning.
-I will write about key points that I come across from multiple sources, including the [ISLR book](http://www-bcf.usc.edu/~gareth/ISL/) and the [Machine Learning](https://www.coursera.org/specializations/machine-learning) courses on Coursera by the University of Washington.
+In these series of blog posts, I aim to highlight key points in my study of Machine Learning, having referred to the [ISLR book](http://www-bcf.usc.edu/~gareth/ISL/) and the [Machine Learning](https://www.coursera.org/specializations/machine-learning) courses on Coursera by the University of Washington.

 These will serve as notes for myself and I will be glad if it helps other people as well.
-These notes only serve as a high level summary of the topics and by no means are comprehensive.
-These notes are also informal in nature; lacking proper terminology or notation at times.
-This is done intentionally.
+They are only a high level summary of the topics and by no means are comprehensive.

 ### Introduction